Skip to content

 Step 1: Detection of Public Exposure

-AccuKnox AI-DR detects if a network or other AI asset is inadvertently made public. alt text
+AccuKnox AI-DR detects if a network or other AI asset is inadvertently made public.
+AccuKnox detecting publicly exposed AI asset

 Step 2: Alert Generation

-An alert is generated in the AccuKnox console indicating the public exposure of the AI asset. alt text
+An alert is generated in the AccuKnox console indicating the public exposure of the AI asset.
+Alert generated for public AI asset exposure

 Step 3: Trigger and Webhook Integration